What are kidney stones?

 How can kidney stones be prevented?

 The best way to avoid kidney stones is to prevent the most common cause – dehydration.
-You are adequately hydrated when your urine is clear.
+You are adequately hydrated when your urine is light yellow.
 Most people require between 8 to 10 glasses of water per day.
-Avoid grapefruit juice which is linked to the development of kidney stones.
+Scientists are studying grapefruit juice and other drinks high in citric acid, which may help prevent the most common type of kidney stone.

 What are risk factors you can control?